Many users wonder why WordPress is the best choice for their website. It’s a common question, especially when switching from another platform.

 SEO (Search Engine Optimization) helps you get free traffic to your website from search engines like Google and Bing.

-In non-techie terms, this makes Google and other search engines love WordPress, and this is why WordPress sites tend to rank higher than others in search engines.
+In non-techie terms, this makes Google and other search engines love WordPress, which is why WordPress sites rank higher than others in search engines.

 Additionally, you can use WordPress SEO plugins to optimize your website further.